+La.
+Rev. Stat.
+Ann. § 5713 (2016).
+Duty To Hold Autopsies, Investigations, Etc.

 LA.
 REV. STAT.
-ANN. § 5713 (2014).
-DUTY TO HOLD AUTOPSIES, INVESTIGATIONS, ETC.

-A. The coroner shall either view the body or make an investigation into the cause and manner of death in all cases involving the following:

-- (1) Suspicious, unexpected, or unusual deaths. - (2) Sudden or violent deaths. - (3) Deaths due to unknown or obscure causes or in any unusual manner. - (4) Bodies found dead.
+ANN. § 57 15 (2010).
+DOTT TO HOLD AUTOI SIES, INVESTIGATIONS, ETC. A. The coroner shall either view the body or make an investigation into the cause and manner of death in all cases involving the following: (1) Suspicious, unexpected, or unusual deaths.
+(2) Sudden or violent deaths.
+(3) Deaths due to unknown or obscure causes or in any unusual manner.
+(4) Bodies found dead.
+(5) Deaths without an attending physician within thirty-six hours prior to the hour of death.
+(6) Deaths due to suspected suicide or homicide.
+(7) Deaths in which poison is suspected.
+(8) Any death from natural causes occurring in a hospital under twenty-four hours admission unless seen by a physician in the last thirty-six hours.
+(9) Deaths following an injury or accident either old or recent.

+Page 4 of 148

-National Center for Prosecution of Child Abuse National District Attorneys Association
+National Center for Prosecution of Violence Against Women

+National District Attorney Association